 WHEN: Open daily Nov.
 23 through Feb.
 28. Hours vary.

 WHERE: Riverscape Metropark Ice Rink, 111 E. Monument Ave.

 COST: $5 plus $2 for skate rental.
 Skaters ages 3 and younger are admitted free with a paying adult.

 MORE INFO: Website

 6. HOLIDAY LIGHTS

 Nothing says date night or family fun night this holiday season than a trip to see some holiday lights.
 Here are a few must-see displays:

-Woodland Lights: The annual holiday display kicks off its 25th anniversary season Nov.
-25 with a half-mile of lights and a month of fun including carriage rides, amusement rides, live animals, concessions and activities for kids.
+Woodland Lights: The annual holiday display kicks off Nov.
+23 with a half-mile of lights and a month of fun including carriage rides, amusement rides, live animals, concessions and activities for kids.
 Woodland Lights offers a walk through eight acres of lights sparkling along a wooded path and a whimsical view of illuminated characters preparing for the holidays.
-Santa and his elf welcome children nightly through December 23 to their historic log cabin that’s decorated for the holidays.
+Santa and his elf welcome children nightly through Dec.
+23 to their historic log cabin that’s decorated for the holidays.
 Costumed characters visit many nights and local arts organizations take the stage on weekends.

 WHERE: Countryside Park at Washington Township Recreation Center, 895 Miamisburg-Centerville Road, Washington Township.